reactjs/rfcs/text/0000-ssr-cache.md

    * @param context
    * @returns {*} if undefined is returned, the cache strategy render method will not be invoked for this component.
    */
-  getCacheState(component: ReactNode, props: Object, context: Object): any,
+  getCacheState(component: ReactNode, props: Object, context: Object): T | undefined,

   /**
    * Renders an element using a cache strategy.